sligtenberg/Car-Comparisons/README.md

-# Stevo's Cars Intro
+# Stevo's Car Database Intro

-Stevo's Cars allows users to select cars to compare side-by-side.
+Stevo's Car Database is a tool for user to compare cars side-byside.

 # Implementation